Arnaudstien/Arnaudstien/03_frontend_development/03_templating/941283fd0f53524acaead7d02ba27226e7dae5af/02_fundamental_capitalize_context/README.md

 ## CONTEXT AND OBJECTIVES

-You are asked to transform a sentence by capitalizing every word in it.
+ou are asked to transform a sentence by capitalizing every word in it.

 You must use the function `capitalize` you did in the first part of the exercise.